Slide-in Bathtubs: The Basics

 Types of Slide-in Tubs

 All slide-in tubs have one thing in common: a chair-height seat inside that a user can directly access upon opening the door.
-Slide-in tubs models will differ in a variety of ways as well.
-Two key ways they differ include: door type and whether the tub allows a bather to sit up or lie down.
+Slide-in tubs models, however, can differ in a variety of other ways.
+Two key ways they can differ include: door type and the position the user is in while bathing (sitting up or lying down).

 Slide-In Tubs: Seated and Lying Down Types